mongodb/mongo-cxx-driver/etc/releasing.md

 git push --set-upstream origin releases/v1.2
 ```

 The new branch should be continuously tested on Evergreen.
-Create a BUILD ticket
-to request the build team create new Evergreen project to track the
-`releases/vx.y` branch (see BUILD-5666 for an example).
+Update the "Display Name" and "Branch Name" of the [mongo-cxx-driver-latest-release Evergreen project](https://spruce.mongodb.com/project/mongo-cxx-driver-latest-release/settings/general) to refer to the new release branch.

 ## Generate and Publish Documentation